 Gratis is a tiny village located in the state of Ohio.
 With a population of 835 people and just one neighborhood, Gratis is the 602nd largest community in Ohio.

-Telecommuters are a relatively large percentage of the workforce: 13.61% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Gratis telecommute to their jobs.
+Overall, about 13.61% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Gratis is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Gratis’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.